Alan4247748/friendly-potato/docs/Tech Writing/Botnets.md

 ## Wi-Fi Routers

-IoT devices connect to the internet via the home Wi-Fi router, or send a singal to a "bridge device" or even directly pair with your smart phone.
+IoT devices connect to the internet via the home Wi-Fi router, or send a signal to a "bridge device" or even directly pair with your smart phone.
 If an IoT device is compromised depending on its privileges.

 It can be used to attack or probe other devices on the same network, including the router.
 At the very least it can sniff traffic, and capture credentials, to gain access to the router.